J&J Medical Connect

 • At a median follow-up of 12.4 months, infections occurred in 58% of patients (n=56) with grade 3/4 infections observed in 20% of patients (n=19).2 At a longer median follow-up of 27.7 months, treatment-emergent adverse events (TEAEs) reported were consistent with the 12.4 month median follow-up.1 Infections were not reported at the 33.4 month follow-up.
 Overall, fatal infections related to CARVYKTI treatment occurred in 3 patients; lung abscess (n=1), sepsis and/or septic shock (n=2).5

-• CARTITUDE-2 (MMY2003) is a phase 2, multicohort, open-label study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.11 Janssen does not recommend the use of CARVYKTI in a manner that is inconsistent with the approved labeling.
+• CARTITUDE-2 is a phase 2, open-label, multicohort, single-arm, multicenter study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.13

-• Initial Subgroup: evaluated the efficacy and safety of CARVYKTI manufactured with the clinical trial process in 20 patients.3,12-14
+• Initial Subgroup: evaluated the efficacy and safety of CARVYKTI manufactured with the clinical trial process in 20 patients.3,14-16

 • At a median follow-up of 17.1 months, 2 infection related deaths were reported due to coronavirus disease 2019 (COVID-19) (n=1; treatment related; day 100) and sepsis (n=1; not treatment related; day 394).3